VivekGupta335/openAIProject/pythonProjects/README.md

     return response.choices[0].message["content"]

 ```
+summarize.py -> This will summarize paragraph to few lines text which contain only important information

+formatConversion -> This will convert json text into html code

+inferSentiment.py  -> This will infer the sentiment of the text, is it negative, positive or neutral

+generateCustomizedEmailReply -> This will generate email reply on the basis of customer's text tone and takes information from customer's                                    email to generate reply

+languageTransistion -> This will translate english text to different language based on user input

 CreatePostgresSqlQueries.py -> This will create postgres sql queries based on text

-TranslateAllTextToOneLanguage.py -> This will translate different language texts to English
+TranslateAllTextToOneLanguage.py -> This will translate paragraph which contains texts from many different language to English